davidwoolf/website/static/anatomy-of-everday-ui-button.md

 #  The anatomy of everyday UI: buttons

 Buttons are a great example of hidden complexity.
-Functionality, style, and accessibility all contribute to a massive unseen iceberg simmering beneath the surface.
-This article goes over the nuances that can arise when creating buttons in different contexts.
+Functionality, style, and accessibility all contribute to an unseen iceberg floating beneath the surface.
+This article goes over the nuances of buttons and the issues that can arise when creating buttons in different contexts.

 ## Button types

+To get started, lets review what types of buttons are available on the web.
 A button can be of type `submit`, `reset`, or `button`.
 The `submit` type is the default state when the button is associated with a form or `type` is empty, missing or invalid.
 Here are some examples:

 ```html
 <!-- defaults to `type="submit"` -->